cs27x/team4/asgn1/assignment_spec/spec.md

    - If class members are ordered by scope, award 5pts.
    - If no empty catch blocks that suppress exceptions, award 10pts.
    - If no class is more than about 300 lines long, award 5pts.

+**Removed following  Evaluation Rubrics as per the accepted requirement changes requested by the team implementing it -

+1. (30pts) - As a tourist, I want to be able to click on a historical marker and see the description,
+	location (lat/long), and address of that historical marker so I can see the interesting historical information related to that marker and its relative location on the map of Nashville - Evaluation process:
+	- Anywhere in the app where there is a list of historical markers (user marker queue, list) the user should be able to click on a specific marker and it will open a page where generic information about the historical marker is shown such as the description, location (lat/long), and address of the historical marker
+	- Open all locations in the app where there is a list of markers and click on multiple markers to ensure that it opens a page that is specific to that marker and provides the general information associated with the marker (description, location, address).
+If so award 30pts.

+2. (50pts) - As a tourist, I want to be able to see where historical markers are on a map so I can view the relative location of all of them on the map of Nashville - Evaluation process:
+	- Use same historical marker data as listed above.
+	- User should be able to open a map with all historical markers marked on the map
+	- Open the location in the app where user can view locations on a map and ensure that all markers are somehow demonstrated on the map.
+If so award 50pts.